PlagueHO/Workshop-ARM-Templates/README.md

 This step is optional and only needs to be done if you're finished with workshop resources and want to get rid of them to save some Azure credit.

+You should repeat these steps for each Resource Group that was created as part of your workshop.

 1. Open the [Azure Portal](https://portal.azure.com).
 1. Click `Resource Groups` in the Azure Portal.

    ![Select Resource Groups](images/portalopenresourcegroup.png "Select Resource Groups")

-1. Click the Resource Group that was created to contain your App Service in _Part 2.1_.
+1. Click a Resource Group that was created in the workshop.
 1. Click `Delete resource group`.

    ![Select Resource Groups](images/portalopenresourcegroup.png "Select Resource Groups")